Stochastic Replica Voting Machine Prediction of Stable Cubic and Double Perovskite Materials and Binary Alloys: Ternary classification of AB solids

-We next turn our attention, using the data of \cite{saad}, to the classification of binary solids \cite{AB} (of chemical composition AB) into one of $q=3$ groups (denoted W, Z or R \cite{AB,saad}).
+We next turn our attention, using the data of \cite{saad}, to the classification of binary octet solids \cite{AB} (these solids have the chemical composition $A^{n}B^{8-n}$ where $n$ denotes the number of valence electrons) into one of $q=3$ groups (denoted W, Z or R \cite{AB,saad}).
+Octet binary alloy crystals include technologically important semiconductors such as GaAs, GaN, and ZnO.
+The three classes that we analyze correspond to dominant zincblende (Z), wurtzite (W), or rocksalt (R) crystal structures that these alloys typically form.
 Similar to Section \ref{Perovskite}, we applied both the standard SVM technique with the multi-class variant our SRVM approach (see Section \ref{ternary}) with multinomial and Gaussian kernels.
-We employed two commonly used figures of merit as features,
+We employed two commonly used figures of merit \cite{CP} as features,